How do physics students evaluate artificial intelligence responses on comprehension questions? A study on the perceived scientific accuracy and linguistic quality: Discussion

 \section{Discussion}

 In this section, we answer the three research questions from section~\ref{sec:rq} and point out the limitations of the current study.

-Regarding the first research question, the results of our study suggest that students assess the linguistic quality of ChatGPT responses on the same level as sample solutions.
+Regarding the first research question, the results of our study suggest that students assess the linguistic quality of ChatGPT responses on the same level as the sample solutions.
 The scientific accuracy, however, is generally rated on a lower level than that of the sample solutions.
-The latter effect is more pronounced for questions of a lower than for a higher affordance level.
-For a high affordance level, it is even possible that the sample solution which answers the question correctly and completely is not assessed significantly better than a ChatGPT response that sounds plausible but does not have explanatory power to answer the question.
+The latter effect is more pronounced for questions of a lower than for a higher level of difficulty.

+One response to the question of the highest level of difficulty was rated on the same level of scientific accuracy as that of the sample solution.
+It is likely that the good rating of this one response was mostly due to the fact that there weren't any wrong statements in the response, and it gave the impression to answer the question.
 This is in line with a known limitation of ChatGPT, that it gives "plausible-sounding but incorrect or nonsensical answers" \cite{openai_chatgpt_2022}.

-Regarding the second research question, we found that the gap between students' assessment of the scientific accuracy of ChatGPT responses and sample solutions is significantly lower if the (self-assessed) level of expertise is lower.
+Regarding the second research question, we found that the gap between students' assessment of the scientific accuracy of ChatGPT responses and sample solutions is significantly lower if the (self-assessed) level of expertise is lower ( Fig.~\ref{fig:Distanz}).
 This might be explained by the illusion of understanding: If the answer to a question is unknown (which is the case if the self-assessed score is low), plausible-sounding responses sound correct, no matter the actual level of correctness.
-Therefore, the results of this study add to research about the illusion of understanding (cf. section \ref{sec:illusion}) by giving further evidence that students with prior knowledge are more susceptible to inadequate physics conceptions.
+Therefore, the results of this study add to research about the illusion of understanding (cf. section \ref{sec:illusion}) by giving further evidence that students with lower prior knowledge are more susceptible to inadequate physics conceptions.

-Regarding the third research question, we could show that the perception of the linguistic quality does impact the perception of scientific accuracy, i.e. the perception that a response is well written might overlay the judgment of scientific accuracy, even though the actual scientific accuracy and linguistic quality are likely not related with each other.
+Regarding the third research question, the results of our study suggest that the perception of the linguistic quality does impact the perception of scientific accuracy, i.e. the perception that a response is well written might overlay the judgment of scientific accuracy, even though the actual scientific accuracy and linguistic quality are likely not related with each other.
 This result is particularly interesting regarding the fact that the linguistic quality of ChatGPT responses is already of unmatched quality, whereas the scientific accuracy is still partly questionable (cf. the responses in this study as well as \cite{kortemeyer_could_2023,west_ai_2023,gregorcic_chatgpt_2023}).